 The following table and chart show the ethnic background for students who recently graduated from Webster University with a bachelor's in conservation.

-Webster does not offer an online option for its conservation bachelor’s degree program at this time.
+Online degrees for the Webster conservation bachelor’s degree program are not available at this time.
 To see if the school offers distance learning options in other areas, visit the Webster Online Learning page.

 Graduates of the master's conservation program at Webster make a median salary of $81,807.
 This is a better than average outcome since the median salary for all conservation graduates with a master's is $55,058.